-{§CSCI B426} (Prerequisite: CSCI B416) Advanced topics in Computer Networks, course content varies and will be announced in the schedule of classes by suffix and title.
+{\$CSCI B426} (Prerequisite: CSCI B416) Advanced topics in Computer Networks, course content varies and will be announced in the schedule of classes by suffix and title.
+May be repeated under different topics.

 ISAT B437 - INFORMATION TECHNOLOGY PROJECT MANAGEMENT (3).

 {§CSCI B437} (Prerequisite: CSCI/ISAT B207 and MGMT B371, or consent of instructor) This course introduces students to project management concepts, techniques, and tools used by project managers to plan, initiate, manage and close information technology projects.
 Topics include: the systems approach to project management; application of a project management framework to the planning and management of scope, cost, people, expectations, risk, communications, and procurement; agile methodologies; project management software.